Hilary Dahlman, Interim Director of

 Student Complaints and Grievances

 The Student Complaints and Grievances policy underscores the importance and the value of using the most direct approach to resolving a concern or complaint.
-Any student with a concern or complaint about disability access services should first attempt to address their concern with the Director of Access & Disability
+Any student with a concern or complaint about disability access services should first attempt to address their concern with the Interim Director of Access & Disability

 Nothing in Saint Paul College policy or procedure prevents individuals who believe that they have a grievance under the ADA from contacting the Minnesota Department of Human Rights, the Equal Opportunity Commission, or the U.S. Department of Justice.